Home | Send Feedback | Share on Bluesky |

 mvn io.swagger:swagger-codegen-maven-plugin:generate@typescriptgen

-You can remove the none-phase, and then the plugin runs every time you call the generate-sources lifecycle (mvn generate-sources
+You can remove the none phase, and then the plugin will run every time you call the generate-sources lifecycle (mvn generate-sources).

 Either way, before you run the plugin, you have to start the Spring Boot application because the plugin downloads the OpenAPI file from the provided inputSpec address.

-Alternatively, you could download the specification file and store it in the project directory and configure a file path instead of a URL.
+Alternatively, you could download the specification file, store it in the project directory, and configure a file path instead of a URL.

 <inputSpec>src/main/resources/api.json</inputSpec>

-You find more information about the plugin on the project page: https://github.com/swagger-api/swagger-codegen
+You can find more information about the plugin on the project page: https://github.com/swagger-api/swagger-codegen

 export const environment = {